9.3 Algae Growth and Reaction Conditions

 There are two primary ways that algae reproduce.
-Some algae are unicellular and demonstrate the simplest possible life cycles (see Figure 10.6a).
+Some algae are unicellular and demonstrate the simplest possible life cycles.
 Note that there is a generative phase and a vegetative phase.
 During the generative phase, cysts are freed.
 The cysts open to form gametes and then form the zygote.
 From there, the vegetative phase occurs so the plant grows and new cysts can form.
 Most algae have two recognizable phases, sporophyte and gametophyte.
-Figure 10.6b shows a schematic of the two phases.
+The second figure below shows a schematic of the two phases.
 The main difference is a male and female type is required to form the zygote.
 I will not be expecting you to know the details in depth, but want you to recognize there are differences.

-Algae have a particular path of growth, beginning with a lag phase, and continuing on to an exponential phase, a linear phase, and stationary phase, and decline of death phase.
-Figure 10.7 shows a schematic of algal growth rate in a batch culture.
+Algae have a particular path of growth, beginning with a lag phase, and continuing on to an exponential phase, a linear phase, and stationary phase, and a decline of death phase.
+The figure below shows a schematic of the algal growth rate in a batch culture.

 There are several factors that influence the growth rate.
 The temperature will vary with algae species.
 The optimal temperature range for phytoplankton cultures is 20-30°C. If temperatures are higher than 35°C, it can be lethal for a number of algal species, especially green microalgae.
 Temperatures that are lower than 16°C will slow down the growth of algae.